-This fact sheet includes some frequently asked questions.
+This fact sheet includes some frequently asked questions by members of the public.

 Can I make a complaint about someone else's lawyer?

 Yes.
 Any person can make a complaint against a lawyer.
 It does not have to be only about a lawyer who has acted for you.